JasonMahdjoub/Utils/README.md

 	* Key agreements
 	* DRBG
 	* JPAKE algorithm and home secret message exchanger
-	* Use of post quantum algorithm (New Hope key exchanger)
+	* Use of post quantum algorithm (New Hope key exchanger, Sphincs)
 * Compatible with Java 7 and newer